ellethee/argparseinator/docs/source/decorators.rst

 ------------------------------------
 **ap_arg** is not a decorator, but a silly convenience function that returns a tuple with positional arguments and keyword arguments.
-Useful to pass list of arguments to the parsers.
+Useful to pass list of arguments to the parser.

 .. code-block:: python